Big Nose Kate: Joins Doc Holliday

+In 1876, Horony moved to Fort Griffin, Texas, where in 1877 she met Doc Holliday at John Shanssey's Saloon, where Holliday was dealing cards.
+According to his cousin and biographer Karen Holliday Tanner, Holliday considered Horony to be his intellectual equal, while she appreciated his refined manners.
+By this time, Horony had earned the nickname "Big Nose Kate".
+Horony was tough, stubborn, and with a temper that matched Holliday's.

+Move to Dodge City

+The couple's departure from Fort Griffin was dramatic.
+A card game between Holliday and a local bully by the name of Ed Bailey, lead to a confrontation where Bailey kept sneaking a look at the discards, something that was prohibited by the rules of Western Poker.
+This violation could force the offending player to forfeit the pot.
+Holliday warned Bailey twice but was ignored.
+Bailey did it a third time, but this time Holliday raked in the pot without showing his hand nor saying a word.
+Bailey immediately brought his revolver out from under the table.
+Before Bailey could fire Holliday pulled a knife and slashed the man across the stomach, killing him.

+Holliday maintained he acted in self-defence and was arrested and incarcerated in a local hotel room, there being no jail in the town.
+The killing incited some townsfolk to form a vigilante group to seek revenge on Holliday.
+Horony came to Holliday's aid by setting fire to an old shed to distract the mob.
+With the townsfolk redirected to fight the fire, Horony confronted the Deputy guarding Holliday with a gun and she and Holliday escaped into the night.
+After hiding out that night they headed to Dodge City, Kansas on stolen horses, arriving the next morning at Deacon Cox's Boarding House.
+The two registered as Dr. and Mrs. J.H.
+Holliday.

-In 1876, Kate moved to Fort Griffin, Texas, where in 1877 she met Doc Holliday.
-Doc said at one point that he considered Kate his intellectual equal.
-The couple went with Earp to Dodge City and registered as Mr. and Mrs. J.H.
-Holliday at Deacon Cox's boarding house.
-Doc opened a dental practice by day but spent most of his time gambling and drinking.
+Holliday opened a dental practice by day but spent most of his time gambling and drinking.
 The two fought regularly and sometimes violently, but made up after fights despite the volatile relationship.

-According to Kate, the couple later married in Valdosta, Georgia.
+According to Horony, the couple later married in Valdosta, Georgia.
 They traveled to Trinidad, Colorado, and then to Las Vegas, New Mexico, where they lived for about two years.
 Holliday worked as a dentist by day and ran a saloon on Center Street by night.
-Kate also occasionally worked at a dance hall in Santa Fe, New Mexico.
+Horony also occasionally worked at a dance hall in Santa Fe, New Mexico.

-By her own account, Doc and Kate met up again with Wyatt Earp and his brothers on their way to the Arizona Territory.
+By her own account, Horony and Holliday met up again with Wyatt Earp and his brothers on their way to the Arizona Territory.
 Virgil Earp had already been in Prescott, Arizona, and persuaded his brothers to move to Tombstone.
 Holliday was making money at the gambling tables in Prescott.
-In 1880, he and Kate parted ways when Kate left for Globe, Arizona, but she rejoined Holliday soon after he arrived in Tombstone.
+In 1880, he and Horony parted ways when Horony left for Globe, Arizona, but she rejoined Holliday soon after he arrived in Tombstone.